vizorvr/patches/documentation/browser/plugins/module_player_s3m.md

-#Module player
+#Module S3M player

 ##Description
-Play a protracker-compatible .mod file using library by firehawk/tda (firehawk@haxor.fi).
+Play a Scream Tracker 3 -compatible .S3M file, utilizing the library created by Jari Halme (firehawk/TDA - firehawk@haxor.fi).

 ##Inputs
 ###url
-The url of the module to play.
+The url of the S3M module to play.

 ###play
 Send **True** to start playback and **False** to stop.<br><br>Use **Boolean Trigger** for triggering **True** or **False** with **Ray Over Object**.